ashleytolbert/ashleytolbert.github.io/_posts/2023-01-20-evolution-of-trust.markdown

 date:   2023-01-20
 categories: trust, game theory, cybersecurity
 ---
-In this post on CYBERSECURITY MUSINGS, you'll find my thoughts on the evolving state of trust on the Internet.
+In this post on `CYBERSECURITY MUSINGS`, you'll find my thoughts on the evolving state of trust on the Internet.
 Trust and safety isn't just an academic vertical but a way of life - we assesss trust and safety every day.
 Mathematically, my comprehension of trust was influenced heavily by game theory.
 One equation for trust is:

 {% highlight ruby %} Total Trust Score = (Character x Connections x Competency) x Time {% endhighlight %}